Geoff: The Generic Optimization Framework & Frontend for Particle Accelerator Controls

 Once the user chooses an algorithm to use and a problem to solve, both are loaded dynamically via Python's import system, and the application communicates with them through the appropriate interfaces.
 In particular, the application drives the interaction loop between optimization problem and algorithm, transmits data between them, and visualizes intermediate results to the user.

-The optimization problem, in turn, communicates with the controls system of the particle accelerator; it e.g.\ drives changed settings to the devices near the accelerator, and receives monitoring data from other devices.
-However, Geoff's architecture also allows them to do \emph{anything else} instead, including starting subprocesses and communicating e.g.\ with a simulation of the accelerator.
+The optimization problem class, in turn, communicates with the controls system of the particle accelerator; i.e.\ it drives changed settings to the devices near the accelerator, and receives monitoring data from other devices.
+Authentication of the user and authorization of the settings change are generally handled by the controls system itself\cite{Yastrebov:2010qnk}.
+Geoff's architecture also allows the class to do anything \emph{besides} settings changes, including starting subprocesses and communicating with a simulation of the accelerator.

-The interfaces defined by \textbf{cernml-coi-optimizers} admits \textit{closed-loop} implementations of optimization algorithms.
+The interfaces defined by \textbf{cernml-coi-optimizers} supports \textit{closed-loop} implementations of optimization algorithms.
 Such implementations typically only provide a \texttt{solve} function that, when called, executes the \emph{entire} algorithm and does not yield the control flow until the algorithm is completed.

 In contrast, other frameworks like Xopt\cite{roussel:ipac2023-thpl164} require an \textit{open-loop} implementation.
 Such implementations provide a state machine with methods sometimes called \texttt{ask} and \texttt{tell}.
 When \texttt{ask} is called, it returns a candidate point $x$ to evaluate; \texttt{tell} is called with the value $f(x)$ of the objective function at that point.
 Both methods should be called in alternation until the algorithm terminates.